mattlee2-snhu/CS499EPortfolio/index.md

 Currently, I am senior majoring in Computer Science with a concentration in Software Engineering at Southern New Hampshire University.
 I grew up in Aurora, Illinois and graduated from West Aurora High School in May 2010.
 To continue my education, I enrolled at Waubonsee Community College in the Fall of 2010 to pursue my associate degree in Mathematics.
 I was forced to take a step back from completing my degree to take care of my parents, which allowed me the opportunity to think about the career path I wanted to pursue.
 During that time, it brought me to the realization that computer programming was my true passion.
 Beginning in the Fall of 2014, I began my course schedule on a half-time basis at Waubonsee Community College to pursue my degree in Computer Science.
 In the Fall of 2018, I committed to that dream and enrolled at Southern New Hampshire University.

- ### "Everybody in this country should learn how to program a computer...because it teaches you how to think." -Steve Jobs
+ ### "Everybody in this country should learn how to program a computer...because it teaches you how to think."

+ ### - Steve Jobs

 <img src="images/stevejobs.png" width="400" height="200"/>